 Adamus notes in the Wetland Research and Monitoring Strategy (2014, CMER #12-1203) that extrapolations from studies examining effects of forest practices on streams are "fraught with many interpretive difficulties."
 Some of these difficulties are attributed to variations in sampling and data analysis, short duration studies that would be ineffective at monitoring wetland functions, and variations in buffers from those prescribed specifically for wetlands.
 There is little research specific to forest practices and wetlands in the Pacific Northwest and no TFW Policy or CMER research relative to the effectiveness of forest practices WMZs for large woody debris contribution (LWD), shade, meeting water quality targets for receiving streams, or other functions.
-Thus, this study will build upon the Forest Practices and Wetlands Systematic Literature Synthesis to further test whether the functional objectives for fish, wildlife, and water quality are met through the application of WMZs and BMPs for WMZ management.
+Importantly, there exist no current wetland-specific performance targets for shade or LWD.
+Where wetlands overlap with other aquatic resource protections (e.g., fish bearing streams) it is required to use whichever prescription that provides the most protection for the aquatic resource (WAC 222-30-020 "When these [WMZ] zones overlap a riparian management zone the requirement which best protects public resources shall apply").
+Thus, this study will build upon the Forest Practices and Wetlands Systematic Literature Synthesis to further examine how the application of WMZs and BMPs for WMZ management influence the functional dynamics of water quality, and fish and wildlife habitat.
+However, there are no current wetlandspecific functional objectives for fish and wildlife habitat.